huanyushi/huanyushi.github.io/_posts/2024/2024-05-22-lehmann-representation.md

 \end{gather}
 $$

 which have been shown in previous post.
-So the Lehmann representation of the single particle Green's function $\eqref{lehmann representation for G}$ becomes
+So the Lehmann representation of the single-particle Green's function $\eqref{lehmann representation for G}$ becomes

 $$
 \begin{equation}